-In its ninth year and an integral part of Financial Literacy Month, Financial Planning Week (FPW) is part of an ongoing effort to educate Canadians about the value of financial planning with a professional planner.
-FPW 2017 took place from November 19-25, but we invite you to continue the momentum by exploring the content below and learning how you can set yourself up for a successful financial future.
+In its tenth year and an integral part of Financial Literacy Month, Financial Planning Week (FPW) is part of an ongoing effort to raise awareness about the value of financial planning with a professional planner.
+We invite you to get started with financial planning by exploring the content below and learning how you can set yourself up for a successful financial future.

 Even if your employer doesn’t offer a group RRSP or a pension plan, or you haven’t been participating in a savings program offered by your company, it’s vital to make retirement savings a priority

 If you’re entrepreneurial at heart, starting your own business may seem like a great idea.
 But before you make the leap and invest time and money into a new venture, it’s wise to consider all the financial implications.